investindex/Vocab/README.md

 #### Blogs, Podcasts, YouTube

 [The White Coat Investor](https://www.whitecoatinvestor.com/) is a tremendous resource for finance and investing, and most of the info they publish is not specific to physicians.
 They also have many posts directed at members of the US military, because the founder was a military physician.
-Consider signing up for their email newsletters.
+Consider signing up for their email newsletters. __This is my strongest recommendation for information on many topics, such as tax-advantaged accounts.__

 [The Finance Buff](https://thefinancebuff.com/blog) is a great explainer of many concepts in personal finance.
 I recommended his post on [Series I savings bonds](https://thefinancebuff.com/how-to-buy-i-bonds.html) in the section on risk.